omnect/omnect-cli/README.md

 See [`config.toml.est.template`](conf/config.toml.est.template) as a corresponding `config.toml` is case of using `EST service`.

 ### Get full-chain intermediate certificate and key for existing ICS-DM PKI
 Please get into contact with us in case you want to use our existing cloud services for device provisioning.
-We could provide existing certificate and key file to configure your device.
+We can provide certificate and key file to configure your device.

 ### Generate your own full-chain intermediate certificate and key
 In case you intend to use your own certificates (e.g. because you want to use your own `PKI` and/or `EST service`), you can find some information about generating certificate and key here: https://docs.microsoft.com/en-us/azure/iot-edge/how-to-create-test-certificates?view=iotedge-2020-11.